franzihe/CloudSat_ERA5_CMIP6_analysis/_episodes/02-use-cases.md

 > > - Integration of other climate data in Galaxy (could also include model outputs from research work not directly related to CMIP, and any other relevant observations);
 > > - Deployment of simple tools for visualizing climate data over the Nordics from Galaxy;
 > > - Deployment of statistical tools (global mean, regional mean, time series, climate indices) for characterizing climate change in the nordic countries;
-> > - Deployment of Parallel Machine Learning and Deep Learning tools in Galaxy (for example to identify local trends, develop classifications, extrapolate mitigation impacts, have an insight into downscaling, etc.).
+> > - Deployment of Machine Learning and Deep Learning tools in Galaxy (for example to identify local trends, develop classifications, extrapolate mitigation impacts, have an insight into downscaling, etc.).
 > >
 > {: .solution}
 > ### EOSC-Nordic tasks